sidc9/ChangelogCreator/Readme.md

 ### Recommended (non-compulsory) requirement
-Begin each commit with a short string describing the 'type' of commit, followed by a colon.
+Begin each commit with a short string describing the 'type' of commit.
 This helps the script in grouping similar commits in the Changelog.
 For example, bugfixes can be one group, while newly added features can be another.

-The format of the commit type is,

-*type*: *message*

 Example:

+*type* *message*

 * "added: feature X"
 * "fixed: bug no. 22"
 * "removed: old feature Y"

 ... and so on.

-Recognized types:
+Recognized words for the Type:
 * Add / Added
 * Removed / Deleted
 * Fixed / Bugfixed
-* Changed
+* Changed / Updated
 * Deprecated

 It is case-insensitive.
 The tense also does not matter.